Weinhaus Rheingold: Pillar hall

-The pillar hall comprised with about 700 m² the majority of the ground floor.
+The pillar hall comprised with about 700 m^{2} the majority of the ground floor.
 The first room on the ground floor of the hall building accommodated the visitor cloakroom and ensured the access to the further rooms of the Weinhaus Rheingold.
 At the two main entrances on Bellevuestraße at the ends of the hall, two symmetrical three-armed stair systems enclosed it, leading to the upper rooms of the Weinhaus and expanding the room at about half height by two galleries.
 In the middle of the hall, stair systems led to the rooms of the connecting wing.

 Four rows of pillars divided the room, which with 5.2 meters was only moderately high compared to the area, into a wider central nave and two narrower side naves each.
 The pillars were part of a pillar system running through the entire building on Bellevuestraße, supporting the floor of the Emperor's Hall on the hall floor.

 Between the outer pillar rows and the exterior walls, 3.2 meter high wood panels separated box-like areas.
 Pillars and walls were clad in dark brown rosewood, in places with decorative inlays of other exotic woods.
 These master carpentry works were supplied by the company Kimbel & Friederichsen, court supplier to the Emperor.
 The "masterful carvings" in the box walls, containing "bacchic motifs", as well as the bronze reliefs on the pillars were created by sculptor Hermann Feuerhahn.
 The light gray speckled plaster ceiling contrasted effectively with the deep brown of the wood.
 The large windows toward the terrace illuminated the room and could be sunk into the floor in summer.
 In darkness, wall sconces in candle form and rows of incandescent lamps on the ceiling created "a lavish flood of light".